brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 ## Some known limitations

+### General limitations

 - Not tested with `u0000` character
+- Not tested with `Infinity`, `-Infinity`, or `NaN` values.
+- Not able to close database connection and release internal resources.
+- Hard limit of 1000 open SQLite database connections, which can be changed by defining `SCC_MAXIMUM_CONNECTIONS` to configure the hard limit when building (low-level)
+- The API was not designed to support parallel database access through the same database connection.
+For parallel database access it is recommended to open multiple SQLite connections to the same database file name.
+- A limited number of historical SQLite features are disabled since the `SQLITE_DBCONFIG_DEFENSIVE` option is enabled (unless `NO_SCC_DBCONFIG_DEFENSIVE` is defined when building) ref: <https://www.sqlite.org/c3ref/c_dbconfig_defensive.html#sqlitedbconfigdefensive>
+- Background threading would need to be done in a higher-level component, which should be straightforward on both Android and iOS, as now demonstrated in the Cordova demo plugin.
+- Formal documentation of the API is missing here.

+### Limitations of low-level API

 - When using the low-level C or Java API, the required `scc_init()` API initialization function which is NOT thread-safe **must** be called from the main thread upon startup.
 (This is automatically done by the batch processing classes for Android and iOS.)
 - When using the low-level Java API, `System.loadLibrary()` **must** be used to load the JNI implementation before calling any API functions including `scc_init()`, as shown in the Java API sample below.
 (This is automatically done by the `io.sqlc.SQLiteBatchCore` class on Android.)

-- Not tested with `Infinity`, `-Infinity`, or `NaN` values.
-- 64-bit integer values are not supported by the SQLiteBatchCore classes for Android and iOS.
-The Cordova demo is tested with integer values up to 52-bits (signed).
+### Limitations of higher-level classes

 - For Apache Cordova, a helper plugin such as `cordova-sqlite-storage-file` (recommended) or `cordova-plugin-file` (recommended for external filesystem access on Android) should be used to resolve an absolute database file path before opening it.
 Similar helper components would be recommended on React Native.
-- not able to close database connection and release internal resources
-- hard limit of 1000 open SQLite database connections, which can be changed by defining `SCC_MAXIMUM_CONNECTIONS` to configure the hard limit when building
-- The API was not designed to support parallel database access through the same database connection.
-For parallel database access it is recommended to open multiple SQLite connections to the same database file name.
-- A limited number of historical SQLite features are disabled since the `SQLITE_DBCONFIG_DEFENSIVE` option is enabled (unless `NO_SCC_DBCONFIG_DEFENSIVE` is defined when building) ref: <https://www.sqlite.org/c3ref/c_dbconfig_defensive.html#sqlitedbconfigdefensive>
-- Background threading would need to be done in a higher-level component, which should be straightforward on both Android and iOS, as now demonstrated in the Cordova demo plugin.
 - The `sqlite-connection-core.h` API header file and Java interface class have very limited documentation comments.
-- Formal documentation of the API is missing here.
 - Missing both demonstration and formal documentation of SQLiteBatchCore class for Android and iOS, which is demonstrated in `cordova-sqlite-demo-plugin` subdirectory of `cordova-demo`.

 ## Samples